Ninjadini/Neuro/README.md

 ### Polymorphic types with interface as root
 ```
 [Neuro(0)] // Because you will not have any fields, this is how you tell neuro that this is the root
+  // for interfaces, the number can be zero, but if you change it to class later, it will break back-compact
 public interface IBaseEntity
 {
 }

-[Neuro(0)] // Because you will not have any fields, this is how you tell neuro that this is the root
+[Neuro(1)] // Because you will not have any fields, this is how you tell neuro that this is the root
+  // for classes it needs to be a non-zero number.
-public interface BaseEntity
+public class BaseEntity
 {
 // A class with no neuro fields
 }